 Institutional Review Board

-The Council’s IRB has 12 members, whose expertise includes bioethics, biomedical engineering, demography, health care, HIV and AIDS, international relations, law, obstetrics/gynecology, physiology, public policy, regulatory affairs, and social psychology.
-The board meets six times per year.
+The Council’s IRB is comprised of 14 diverse individuals.
+It includes scientific and nonscientific members, and members not affiliated with the Council.
+Members’ expertise includes bioethics, biomedical engineering, demography, health care, HIV and AIDS, international relations, law, obstetrics/gynecology, physiology, public policy, and regulatory affairs.

-The Population Council is committed to the fundamental principles of academic freedom and editorial independence that underpin the pursuit of knowledge in research.
+The Population Council is committed to the fundamental principles of academic freedom and editorial independence that underpin the advancement of scientific knowledge and discoveries.
 The Council follows the guidelines published by the Committee on Publication Ethics (COPE).
 We work to ensure responsible conduct of research; inquiry, open expression, and reasoned opposition; and the publication of findings.
 The Council publishes two scholarly journals which are members of COPE.